Tourism

 Avenel

-While Avenel was established along the old Hume Highway the updated highway route now bypasses the outskirts of the town.
-Avenel is frequently stated as having been named for a village in Gloucestershire, England by Henry Kent Hughes who settled in the region in 1838, laid out the future town, and named the Hughes Creek, which flows through it.
+While Avenel was established along the old Hume Highway, the updated highway route now bypasses the outskirts of the town.
+Avenel is frequently stated as having been named for a village in Gloucestershire, England, by Henry Kent Hughes, who settled in the region in 1838, laid out the future town, and called the Hughes Creek, which flows through it.
 This same creek was where a young Ned Kelly saved a boy from drowning one morning on his way to school.
-Avenel was the hometown of Ned in his younger years and his father, John \'Red\' Kelly is buried in the Avenel cemetery (under the road adjacent to his tome stone).
-Today the town is home to many organisations including several sporting clubs while the railway station is maintained by V/Line services between Melbourne and Albury.
-Link: Ned Kelly Touring Route - Avenel
+Avenel was the hometown of Ned in his younger years, and his father, John 'Red' Kelly, is buried in the Avenel cemetery (under the road adjacent to his tome stone).
+Today, the town is home to many organisations, including several sporting clubs, while V/Line services between Melbourne and Albury maintain the railway station.

-While Avenel was established along the old Hume Highway the updated highway route now bypasses the outskirts of the town.
-Avenel is frequently stated as having been named for a village in Gloucestershire, England by Henry Kent Hughes who settled in the region in 1838, laid out the future town, and named the Hughes Creek, which flows through it.
+While Avenel was established along the old Hume Highway, the updated highway route now bypasses the outskirts of the town.
+Avenel is frequently stated as having been named for a village in Gloucestershire, England, by Henry Kent Hughes, who settled in the region in 1838, laid out the future town, and called the Hughes Creek, which flows through it.
 This same creek was where a young Ned Kelly saved a boy from drowning one morning on his way to school.
-Avenel was the hometown of Ned in his younger years and his father, John \’Red\’ Kelly is buried in the Avenel cemetery (under the road adjacent to his tome stone).
-Today the town is home to many organisations including several sporting clubs while the railway station is maintained by V/Line services between Melbourne and Albury.
+Avenel was the hometown of Ned in his younger years, and his father, John ‘Red’ Kelly, is buried in the Avenel cemetery (under the road adjacent to his tome stone).
+Today, the town is home to many organisations, including several sporting clubs, while V/Line services between Melbourne and Albury maintain the railway station.

 Beveridge